 In 2014, Sean Bell earned Capital One Academic All America as selected by CoSida, Second Team honors - the first football player in school history to do so and only the third student-athlete.
 He would go on to earn the NEC Football Scholar-Athlete of the Year award as well.

 The longest tenured football coach in school history, Nofri began his coaching career at Hamilton College before coming to Sacred Heart in 1994 as a part of Gary Reho's coaching staff.
 He graduated from Keene State in 1993 and earned his Master's of Education from Sacred Heart.

 During his first five seasons at Sacred Heart, Nofri coached the defensive backs.
 The Whitesboro, N.Y. native’s football background includes a coaching stint at Hamilton College where he worked with the defensive backs.
 His playing career included stints at Dean College and Canisius.

-During his tenure at SHU, Nofri helped guide the Pioneers to an undefeated season in 2001 (11-0) and the Northeast Conference Championship.
-The Pioneers long-time linebackers coach, he has produced several All-Conference and All-American linebackers including Jayson Jarrett '01, Kayode Mayowa '02, Craig Capurso '02, Jon Corto '06, Chris Mandas '11 and Justin Sexton.
+During his time at SHU, Nofri helped guide the Pioneers to an undefeated season in 2001 (11-0) and the Northeast Conference Championship.
+The Pioneers long-time linebackers coach, he produced several All-Conference and All-American linebackers during his time as an assistant, including Jayson Jarrett '01, Kayode Mayowa '02, Craig Capurso '02, Jon Corto '06, Chris Mandas '11 and Justin Sexton.
 Mayowa was the 2002 Ernie Davis Award winner while Corto played four seasons in the NFL for the Buffalo Bills.